 Curious about precious stone and the journey they go through to wind up set in a piece of jewellery?
 A visit to The Gem Museum will enlighten you.
 The private museum dedicated to precious stones, The Gem Museum offers visitors a chance an opportunity to take a look at how gemstones such as diamonds make their way from the mine to the market.

-Set up in 2015 by Ms. Lok Huiying and Mr. Tay Kunming, The Gem Museum showcases rare gems and minerals.
-Inside the niche museum’s cosy premises, displays provide a glimpse into the fascinating world of precious stones and the industry built around it.
+The Gem Museum was set up in 2015 by Ms Lok Huiying and Mr Tay Kunming.
+Now at its third location at Perak Road, the Gem Museum showcases provides a glimpse into the fascinating world of precious stones and the industry built around it.

 From Mine to Market

-Currently, The Gem Museum’s exhibition is based on the theme, From Mine to Market.
-This provides a look into the fascinating journey a stone takes from the time it is extracted from the ground to how it is shaped and polished before eventually being brought to the market for sale.
+The Gem Museum’s exhibition takes a look at journey a stone takes from its formation to its extraction from the ground to how it is shaped and polished before eventually being presented to the market for sale.

-While both of these precious stones are extracted from the ground, gems and diamonds are normally treated distinctly because of their presentation and how they are sold.
+For example, did you know that gems and diamonds are treated distinctly because of their presentation and how they are sold.
 For example, gemstones may be rounded out to highlight their lustre and colour while diamonds are cut to augment their clarity and reflective qualities.

 There are also gems which glow under ultra-violet light, showing off different facets of their mineral composition.

 One floor above is the the laboratory where gems and precious stones are analysed for their composition.
 Using sophisticated spectrometers, the gem lab can determine the minerals found in a rock to determine its composition, grade and ultimate its value.

 It’s also where you can find the Far East Gem Institute which educates industry members in the knowledge of gemology under the guidance of founder Mr Tay Thye Sun.